YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 and straightforward facts.
 OCanren involves a syntactic extension to OCaml using the advanced camlp5 utility.
 This extension is signalled by the `ocanren { }` construct.
 Exploration of this was in the context of the Jeep problem.
-Also at this point a better understaning of the [LPair](https://github.com/JetBrains-Research/OCanren/blob/master/src/std/LPair.mli) library could be gained.
+Also at this point a better understanding of the [LPair](https://github.com/JetBrains-Research/OCanren/blob/master/src/std/LPair.mli) library could be gained.